gauravjot/graphite-md-server/content/2_Writing_your_First_Doc.md

 ![Alt text](/assets/image_name.png)
 ```

-For best performance, it is recommended to convert images to WebP format.
+For best performance, it is recommended to convert images to **WebP format** and use maximum **width of 900px**.
 You can use tools like [CloudConvert](https://cloudconvert.com/webp-converter) to convert images to WebP.

 ### Linking other Docs